IdeasLabUT/Multivariate-Community-Hawkes/readme.md

     3. MULCH parameters estimation accuracy

-- `mulch_MID_test.py` fits MULCH on MID dataset, then runs some evaluation performance experiments (subsection 5.2).
+- `mulch_MID_test.py` fits MULCH on MID dataset, then runs some evaluation performance experiments (subsection 5.2 & Section 6).
 A code snippet from this file is discussed in the *Usage Instructions* section below.

 - `mulch_datasets_experiments.py` Fit MULCH on Reality Mining, Enron, Facebook datasets, and